MrPhaze62/MP3Mas/README.md

 Now add your music, supports .ogg/mp3/wav/flac/opus

+You can find the MP3Player inside the extra button the place where you find the Zoom Bar and BonkAMon and OpenWorld Submods respectively (if you have them)

 eggjoy.
 STILL A WIP.
 So there's no official release... yet. but you can just make a new folder in submods called MP3Mas and download the source code if you'd like to place it in there.